 Abrams presents her argument concisely and incites not only the black community to action but also other ethnic groups and the LGBTQ+ community.
 As someone who is more right-brained and artsy, I admittedly found it difficult at times to remain wholly invested in the nitty-gritty bits that require a competent level of business acumen for you to really appreciate.
 Let’s just say I didn’t do too well in my Business A Levels, I was too busy obsessing over French conjugations.

 That’s not to say that this book was purely technical terms pertaining to balance sheets and political jargon, there are a load of principles and ideas that can be applied across a wide spectrum.
 Abrams also expands on less career-orientated subjects such as her upbringing and her experience as a romance novelist.
-These personal accounts were endearing but not solely anecdotal, meaning they were instrumental to the focus of her book, which I did enjoy.
+These personal accounts were endearing but not solely anecdotal, meaning they were instrumental to the focus of her book.

 Lead From The Outside is a fantastic resource for those typically repressed people that have been deeply institutionalised into believing that they can’t have big ambitions.
 This book will open your eyes to the non-traditional routes that will enable you to strive for more and achieve big.